arnaudgallou/plume/cran-comments.md

 * I have extended the package description.
 * I have removed `\dontrun{}` in `orcid()` and `PlumeQuarto`'s examples.
+* Note that when used, `<<-` modifies the environment of the parent function, not the global environment.

 ## R CMD check results